Dionysius II of Syracuse: In popular culture and literature

-Dionysius is one of the central characters in the legend of the Sword of Damocles.
-The Encyclopedia Britannica states that Dionysius I, not II, is the subject of the story "The Sword of Damocles".
+Often misattributed to Dionysius II, his father, Dionysius I, is one of the central characters in the legend of the Sword of Damocles.
 The anecdote apparently figured in the lost history of Sicily by Timaeus of Tauromenium (c.
 356–260 BC).
-The Roman orator Cicero may have read it in the texts of Greek historian Diodorus Siculus.
 Cicero used it in his Tusculanae Disputationes, 5.
 61,[1] by which means it passed into the European cultural mainstream.

-Dionysius also appears in Dante's Inferno, in which he is referred to as "Dionysius of Sicily" in Canto 12.
-He is among the many souls named by Chiron that boil in blood for violence against others.
+Dionysius II has been argued by some as the "Dionysius of Sicily" referenced in Canto 12 of Dante's Inferno.
+This Dionysius is among the many souls named by Chiron that boil in blood for tyranny.
+However, his father, Dionysius I, is largely considered the true subject.

 The Renaissance alchemist Michael Maier relates a legend about Dionysius II in his book Atalanta Fugiens (1617), where he was shipwrecked at the Gulf of Corinth, and without his swimming skills he could have never reached the shore.
 At Corinth, although he lived poorly, he became a teacher.
 Maier uses this legend as an allegory to explain a certain point in the Magnum opus, when the "philosophical subject" (the stone) must ascend to the surface of the "philosophical water".

 Dionysius also features in Mary Renault's The Mask of Apollo.